microsoft/MIDI/specs/api/api-spec-device-plugin-virtual.md

-# API Specifications
+# API Specifications: Virtual MIDI Plug-in

 These are not final designs, but rather are brainstorming design ideas.
 All code is pseudo-c code with just enough syntax to get the point across.
 You will notice a real lack of semicolons, for example. :)

-## Virtual Devices
+Virtual MIDI is implemented as another Device + Endpoint combination.

 Virtual devices are unlike hardware devices in that they can be added at runtime by code.
 The implementation for virtual devices is through a device/transport plugin, not in the core API itself.
 This is consistent with how other device/transports will be implemented.

+## Using a virtual device

+API functions work off of interfaces.
+To use a virtual device, the client code does not need to know the device/endpoints are virtual.
+Instead, they are used like any other device/endpoint.

-### Adding a virtual device
+## Adding a virtual device from code

-The API won't know about the plugins types, so API functions will work off of interfaces.
+The API won't know about the plugin types, so API functions will work off of interfaces.
 The client code can reference the plugin types through a metadata file

 The user can create virtual devices and endpoints through the setings app (and facilitate automatic